a1k0u/ubuntu-bluetooth-headphones-connect/README.md

-# Ubuntu bluetooth headphones connect
+# Automatic connection of bluetooth headphones in Ubuntu

 > It is awesome when your wireless headphones automatically pairing with your system.